Improving Vision Transformers for Incremental Learning: Our Method: ViTIL

 \subsection{Bag of Treatments in ViTIL}

 \textbf{Convolutional stem for faster convergence:}

-Inspired by the findings in ~\cite{xiao2021early} that convolutional stem introduces quick converge, we follow it replace patchify operation and first transformer block with a small convolutional network with four convolution layers.
+Inspired by the findings in~\cite{xiao2021early} that convolutional stem introduces quick converge, we follow it replace patchify operation and first transformer block with a small convolutional network with four convolution layers.
 Each convolution layer has kernel size of 3, and stride size of 2.
-This change results in a significant performance boost (see Fig.~\ref{fig:DeiTConvstem}).
-The experiments are conducted on the initial step (before increment) including 50 classes from ImageNet-100.
-ViT with convolutional stem (denoted as ViT$_C$-ti) not only speeds up the convergence, but also achieves higher accuracy (+$11.68$\% and +$4.96$\%) at both 400 and 800 training epochs.
+This change results in much faster convergence to saturated performance (see Fig.~\ref{fig:DeiTConvstem}).
+For 50 classes from ImageNet-100, ViT with convolutional stem (denoted as ViT$_C$-ti) not only speeds up the convergence to around 800 epochs, but also achieves higher accuracy (+$11.68$\% and +$4.96$\%) at both 400 and 800 training epochs.
 It outperforms ResNet-18 by $4.24$\%, providing a strong start for the following incremental steps.

 \textbf{Bias correction via balanced finetuning:} We correct the biases in classifier by finetuning it with balanced dataset, which is denoted as $\mathcal{X}^\prime_o \cup \mathcal{X}^\prime_n$, where $\mathcal{X}^\prime_o$ and $\mathcal{X}^\prime_n$ are the exemplar set from old and new classes respectively.
 The idea of using balanced dataset to correct biases in the classifier was studied in~\cite{wu2019large}, where a linear layer with two parameters is learned.
-However, this method does not apply to our case, since our classifier has normalized weights per class.
+However, it does not apply to our case, since our classifier has normalized weights per class.
 Instead, we finetune all parameters in the classifier.
 As shown in Fig.~\ref{fig:ConfusionMatrixDeiTCBF}, this finetuning strategy effectively mitigates bias towards new classes for using ViT model.
-This results in a two-stage incremental learning (see details in Alg.~\ref{alg:CIL}).
+This results in a two-stage incremental learning.
 In the first stage, parameters in both feature extractor and classifier (denoted as $\Theta_t$ for incremental step $t$) are updated.
-The second stage deals with balance finetuning of classifier where only the parameters in classifier (denoted as $\Theta^{g}_t$) are finetuned, leaving the feature extractor frozen.
+The second stage deals with balance finetuning of classifier where only the parameters in classifier (denoted as $\Theta^{g}_t$) are finetuned, with feature extractor frozen.

 \textbf{Large learning rate for classifier:} It is straightforward to address the underfitting of classifier, by using a larger learning rate for it.
-In this paper, we use learning rate $2.5\times 10^{-3}$, which is ten times higher than the learning rate for the backbone feature extractor.
+In this paper, we use learning rate $2.5\times 10^{-3}$ on ImageNet dataset, which is ten times higher than the learning rate for the backbone feature extractor.